AB-BLAST 3.0 is a powerful

 While these filter programs are not required for running the search programs,

-they can enormously reduce the amount of garbage output produced,
+they can enormously reduce search times, the amount of garbage output produced,

-the AB-BLAST search programs do not employ sequence filtering by default.
+AB-BLAST does not employ sequence complexity filtering by default.

 This behavior might change in the future, though.

-In case the search programs are updated on your system without warning
+In case the search programs are updated to a version that does perform

-and you wish to guarantee in an automated analysis pipeline
+and you wish to guarantee an automated analysis pipeline

-The databases themselves are obviously not included with the software.
+The databases themselves are not included with the AB-BLAST software.

 Once the source databases have been downloaded from any of many Internet sites,